yongjiajun/Hunt-the-Wumpus-Game/README.md

 ./wumpus
 ```

-*It's best to be compiled and run on Linux.
+*It's best to be compiled and ran on Linux.